bertiqwerty/exmex/Readme.md

 as float, integer, bool, or other types that implement `Copy` and `FromStr`.

 ## Installation
-To install the latest release add
+To install the latest commit add
 ```
 [dependencies]
 # ...
-exmex = "0.6.0"
+exmex = { git = "https://github.com/bertiqwerty/exmex.git", branch = "main" }
 ```
 to your `Cargo.toml`.
+For the latest release, see https://crates.io/crates/exmex.

 ## Basic Usage
 To simply evaluate a string there is